-And what Anderson found these were just men — on both sides.
+And what Anderson found is these were just men — on both sides.
 They were ordinary men, swept up in an extraordinary event.

 “It’s easy to whip people into a frenzy.
-To turn them on each other, to single out groups of people who you don’t like because they’re different, because they speak a different language, because they have a different religion,” Anderson said.
+To turn them on each other, to single out groups of people who you don’t like because they’re different, because they speak a different language, because they have a different religion,” he said.
 “That’s what happened here in Bisbee.”

 After two months in the desert, those deportees moved on.
 Some got money from a class-action action lawsuit, settled out of court.
 A small percentage even returned to Bisbee.
 But most went off to live in other mining communities.
 A presidential commission eventually found the deportation to be illegal — but no one was ever convicted.